Jelly-RDF/jelly-rdf.github.io/docs/licensing/index.md

 ## Attribution / citation

-If you use Jelly-JVM in your research, please cite [the most recent paper about Jelly](https://doi.org/10.48550/arXiv.2506.11298):
+If you use Jelly in your research, please cite [the most recent paper about it](https://doi.org/10.48550/arXiv.2506.11298):

 Sowiński, P., Bogacka, K., Danilenka, A., Kozlov, N. (2025).
 Jelly: a fast and convenient RDF serialization format.
 In _arXiv preprint arXiv:2506.11298_.
 DOI: [10.48550/arXiv.2506.11298](https://doi.org/10.48550/arXiv.2506.11298)